pwndoc/pwndoc/docs/docxtemplate.md

 ### where

-Filters input elements matching a free-form Angular statements.
+Filters input elements using a free-form Angular statement.

 > Use in template document
 >```